olton/olton/cv-en.md

 - LinkedIn: linkedin.com/in/spimenov

 ## 🎯 Profile
-Experienced Middle JavaScript Developer with 10+ years in web development, specializing in frontend development and high-performance solutions.
+Experienced JavaScript Developer with 10+ years in web development, specializing in frontend development and high-performance solutions.
 Strong expertise in JavaScript, TypeScript, HTML/CSS, and UI component development.

 Creator of Metro UI (UI components) and Latte (JavaScript/React testing framework).

-Looking for an opportunity to work in a dynamic team, apply cutting-edge technologies, and expand my skill set.
+Looking for an opportunity to work in a dynamic team in the position of Middle/Senior JavaScript Developer, apply cutting-edge technologies, and expand my skill set.

 ## 🛠️ Skills
 - Languages: JavaScript (ES6+), TypeScript, HTML5, CSS/LESS, SQL, PHP